Aditya0809/Documentation/docs/tutorial2.md

 # Tutorial II · 2‑D Cahn Hilliard Equation
-*(explicit **vs** implicit PetIGA implementations)*

 In this example we focus on:

-1. The mathematical model (strong form)
-2. How the **Residual** and **Tangent** functions differ between explicit and implicit time stepping
+1. How the **Residual** and **Tangent** functions differ between explicit and implicit time stepping
-3. Minimal IGA setup common to both variants
+2. Minimal IGA setup common to both variants
-4. Place-holders for running, post-processing, and comparing results
+3. Comparing results

 ## 1 · Problem description